DeltaCopy/archlinux-kernel-manager/README.md

 ## Grub

-`grub-mkconfig` is run to update the grub.cfg file
+`grub-mkconfig` is run to update the grub.cfg file.

 ## systemd-boot